ibm-cloud-docs/vpc/cr-intro.md

 When you create a routing table, you can select one of the following traffic types:

-* **Egress routes** control traffic, which originates within a private network and travels towards the public internet, or to another VM in same or different zone.
+* **Egress routes** control traffic, which originates within a subnet and travels towards the public internet, or to another VM in same or different zone.

 * **Ingress routes** enable you to customize routes on incoming traffic to a VPC from traffic sources external to the VPC's availability zone (IBM Cloud Direct Link 2.0, IBM Cloud Transit Gateway, or another availability zone in the same VPC).
 You must choose at least one traffic source to enable ingress routing.